EveryOneIsGross/scratchTHOUGHTS/README.md

 https://github.com/EveryOneIsGross/alignmentTHOUGHTS/blob/main/hallucinationeaturenotbug.md

 hallucination is probs not a bug but a feature. we have asked ai to guess the next human token, humans oft do the same p2p with fuzzy facts when they {need} to respond to conversation.
 I would say it resembles "thought of it on the fly for the first time" trad dad confidence.
 Making up shit cause they haven't considered the {stakes} of errors compounded by being perceived as confident.
 Doing so even when their answers even are just including their own speculation.
-Possible route round : train it not on dudes who have more ego in the game than stakes.

 ---
 ## DUCK COIN 🦆